tz70s/blog/content/posts/openwhisk-future.md

 * Hope to help community migrate to the futrue architecture smoothly.
 * Might be a starting point for further discussion.

+Something didn't implement/discuss in this post and experiment:

+* Kubernetes: I only do prototyping for native (docker) side.
+* Logging.
+* Performance optimization on message queue.
+* Error path and tests.
+* Controller HA.
+* Scheduler persistence.

 **For GSoC mentors (Rodric and Carlos) and reviewers:**

 This will be my final result during the GSoC progress.
 I'll describe my exprience in the bottom or maybe another post.